 Stage 9) Oakland Induction and first day of work

-Once all checks have been carried out and are back complaint, staff are now ready to work.
-They will receive a welcome to Oakland care, which covers everything someone would need to know when working for ourselves such as timesheets, confirming shifts etc.
+Once all checks have been carried out and return compliant, staff are now ready to work.
+They will receive a welcome to Oakland Care, which covers everything someone would need to know when working for ourselves such as timesheets, confirming shifts etc.

-Some staff will also undertake a shadow shifts if required before they start work.
+Some staff will also undertake a shadow shift if required before they start work.

 The whole process can take from 1-4 weeks.
 Having the right documentation will help the process speed up.

 I like working for Oakland as they work around flexible hours that suit you and they are Lovely people to work with I also enjoy going around new places to work as it expands your experience.